Lesser whitethroat: Taxonomy

-Similarly, Curruca curruca caucasica is intermediate between the lesser and Hume's whitethroats.
+Similarly, Curruca curruca caucasica described by Ognev and Banjkovski in 1910 is intermediate between the lesser and Hume's whitethroats.

 A bird which wintered at Landsort Bird Observatory, Sweden, differed in the analyzed mtDNA sequences from all known taxa in the complex, although it most closely resembled halimodendri in the field.
-As mtDNA is inherited from the mother only, were this bird a hybrid this should have been recognizable.
+As mtDNA is inherited from the mother only, were this bird a hybrid this should have been recognisable.

-Some taxonomic authorities lump the Hume's whitethroat and the desert whitethroat into this species.